Aeroflot-Cargo

 CJSC "Aeroflot-Cargo" (Аэрофлот-Карго) was a fully owned subsidiary of Aeroflot, founded in 1995.
 It was the second largest cargo airline in Russia, behind Volga-Dnepr subsidiary AirBridge Cargo.
 In June 2009, the shareholders of Russia's flagship air carrier, Aeroflot, decided to declare the company's cargo subsidiary, Aeroflot Cargo, bankrupt.

 The cargo division of Aeroflot now operates as part of the airline's regular fleet instead of a subsidiary.
 On 11 May 2011, Aeroflot Russian Airlines completed preparations for joining the global airline alliance SkyTeam Cargo.
 They will be the 9th member of the alliance.

 Operations

 Until December 2009, Aeroflot-Cargo operated regular cargo-carrying flights from Europe to Asia and back via Russia.

-On 5 April 2010, the company was declared bankrupt and bankruptcy proceedings were introduced, aircraft returning to lessors and a general wind-down of operations.
+On 5 April 2010, the company was declared bankrupt and bankruptcy proceedings were introduced, aircraft were returned to lessors and a general wind-down of operations.

 Destinations

-Aeroflot-Cargo served the following destinations (at June 2009):
+Aeroflot-Cargo served the following destinations (as of June 2009):